 The Glasswrights’ Apprentice won the Barnes & Noble Maiden Voyage Award for best first speculative fiction novel in 2000.

 In The Glasswrights’ Apprentice, Rani Trader was born a merchant, but now she is an apprentice in the prestigious Glasswrights’ Guild.
 When Rani witnesses a murder, she’s accused of being the killer.
 On the run, Rani must masquerade through her kingdom’s strict castes as she attempts to discover the actual assassin.
 Will she find the real killer before her own life is forfeit?

-The Glasswrights’ Apprentice, the first volume in the Glasswrights Series, is available as an ebook and in print [Buy now!].
-It has been translated into German as Die Lehrjahre der Glasmalerin [Buy now!].
+The Glasswrights’ Apprentice, the first volume in the Glasswrights Series, is available in print, as an ebook, and as an audiobook.
+It has been translated into German as Die Lehrjahre der Glasmalerin.

 <<< Chapter 1 >>>

 Rani Trader pushed through the throngs in front of the cathedral, sparing only the Pilgrims’ dusty robes from her sharp-elbowed thrusts.
 Fighting the crowd gave her an opportunity to spend some of the rage that pulsed in her thirteen-year-old veins, and she barely remembered to protect the precious basket that was slung over her arm.